-- c) the booth or area from which the tastings are offered must be staffed; - d) the tastings may be served by the liquor manufacturer's/agency's employee or the licensee; - e) the liquor manufacturer/agency must maintain a written record of the tasting including: - i) the date, time and location; and - ii) the liquor product(s) along with the quantity and cost.
+- the booth or area from which the tastings are offered must be c) staffed;

+- d) the tastings may be served by the liquor manufacturer's/agency's employee or the licensee;

+- the liquor manufacturer/agency must maintain a written e) record of the tasting including:

+- i) the date, time and location; and

-(Added Mar 2018)
+- the liquor product(s) along with the quantity and cost. ii) (Added Mar 2018)

-9.5.5 (Deleted Dec.
-2020)9.5.6 (Deleted Dec.
+- 9.5.5 (Deleted Dec.
 2020)

+- 9.5.6 (Deleted Dec.
+2020

-9.5.7 (Deleted Dec.
+- 9.5.7 (Deleted Dec.
 2020)

-9.5.8 (Deleted Oct.
+- 9.5.8 (Deleted Oct.
 2020)

-DATE ISSUED: Original signed by DATE ISSUED: December 14, 2020 AUTHORITY: Len Rhodes
+Original signed by DATE ISSUED: December 14, 2020 AUTHORITY: Len Rhodes

 SUBJECT: PRODUCT SAMPLING FOR LICENSEES

-(Deleted Mo ny 2021)

-ormation regarding product sampling for licensees, please see a 5.6 of the Liquor Agency Handbook.
+For information regarding product sampling for licensees, please see Section 5.6 of the Liquor Agency Handbook.

-LIQUOR MANUFACTURER HANDBOOK PAGE 1 OF 1
+LIQUOR MANUFACTURER HANDBOOK

 SUBJECT: PRODUCT SAMPLING FOR PUBLIC

-(Deleted Mo

-formation regarding product sampling for the public, please see
+For information regarding product sampling for the public, please see Section 5.7 of the Liquor Agency Handbook.